Jane Leighton: Later career and final years

 She also was on the board of the Royal Liverpool Philharmonic Orchestra from 1990 and 1992, served as a member of the North-West Arts Board and was the University College of Salford's governor between 1992 and 1995.
 Leighton was also a non-executive director of the Hallé Concerts Society from 1992 and 1995 as well as the City of London Sinfonia between 1992 and 1997.
 Her interest in mental health led her to join the Camden and Islington area mental health committee in 1998 and served in this capacity until 2000.
 Leighton also was the non-executive director of the Camden and Islington NHS Foundation Trust between 1998 and 2001 and the job saw her work closely with the police, social services and the National Health Service after starting the London Mental Health Learning Partnership in 2000.

 After she was diagnosed with rectal cancer which was later surgically removed in 2003, Leighton elected to move to Suffolk.
 There she was made the chair of the Waveney Primary Care NHS Trust and served in this position from 2003 and 2006.
 Leighton founded a new organisation called Halesworth Health which aimed to improve and protect local services in the town and developed the organisation's website.
 Despite lung secondaries in 2005, which could not be mended in surgery, she turned down chemotherapy and they did not progress.
 Leighton's last campaigning success came in 2006 when she ensured the merger that made up the Great Yarmouth and Waveney primary care trust was not taken up at the time into the bigger economies for scale sought by the government.

 She still remained actively involved in the running of Halesworth Health in spite of the diagnosis of brain secondaries in February 2012 which left her unable to walk.
 Leighton joined Dignitas upon her being diagnosed with cancer and travelled to Switzerland.
 There, she felt her mental and physical functions declining in spite of having steroid treatment.
-The day before her death, a fingernail which had been painted with an elaborate pattern broke and Leighton insisted a nailbar be found to ensure its could be repaired.
-She committed suicide Dignitas clinic in Zürich on 4 July 2012.
+The day before her death, a fingernail which had been painted with an elaborate pattern broke and Leighton insisted a nailbar be found to ensure it could be repaired.
+She committed suicide in a Dignitas clinic in Zürich on 4 July 2012.
 Her ashes were scattered in the Swiss mountains.
 Leighton requested that no funeral services be held for her but agreed for an informal gathering where her friends and relatives remembered her life at Southwold beach.
 She was survived by her adoptive children and her siblings.